James C. Cole of Rochester, New Hampshire. A birch case tall clock. PP-162.

 Inventory Number PP-162.

 James Charles Cole was born in Boston in 1791 and died in Rochester, New Hampshire, in 1867.
-At an early age, James traveled from Boston to Rochester to learn the trade of clockmaking under the stewardship of Edward S. Moulton.
-James took over Moulton's business and location at the corner of Main and Arrow streets when Edward moved from Rochester to Saco, Maine; in 1813, Cole was energetic and conscientious.
-His business began to flourish.
-He razed the old building and replaced it with a brick one.
-The upper floor was used as the Masonic Lodge.
-He employed several journeymen and apprentices and a cabinetmaker to prepare the case.
-These clocks were carried far into the country to be sold.
-He attained a wide reputation.
+At an early age, Cole traveled from Boston to Rochester to learn the trades of clockmaking and the sale of jewelry and flatware under the guidance of Edward S. Moulton.
+In 1813, Cole assumed control of Moulton's business and premises at the corner of Main and Arrow Streets.
+After Moulton relocated from Rochester, New Hampshire, to Saco, Maine, Cole’s business prospered.
+Cole demonstrated both energy and conscientiousness.
+He demolished the original building and constructed a brick replacement, with the upper floor serving as the Masonic Lodge.
+He employed several journeymen, apprentices, and a cabinetmaker to prepare clock cases.
+These clocks were distributed widely throughout the region.
+Cole achieved a broad reputation for his work.

-In Rochester, James married Betsey Nutter, daughter of John D. Nutter and Hannah Dennett.
-Betsey Nutter was born on March 27, 1802, in Barnstead, NH.
-Her younger brother John learned clockmaking in Rochester as well.
-James fathered two sons and three daughters and became a prominent citizen.
-James was an active silversmith who also manufactured a variety of clocks and repaired watches and jewelry.
-He was also active in town affairs, serving on a committee to build a new church.
-James was a trustee of a local savings bank.
-He did a ten-year term as the secretary to the Masonic lodge.
-James also found time to serve 13 years as the town clerk and two years in the State legislature.
-It is recorded in the Town History that Charles Dennett made his clock cases.
+While residing in Rochester, Cole married Betsey Nutter, daughter of John D. Nutter and Hannah Dennett.
+Betsey was born on March 27, 1802, in Barnstead, New Hampshire.
+Her younger brother, John, also learned clockmaking in Rochester.
+James and Betsey had two sons and three daughters, and Cole became a respected member of the community.
+He worked as a silversmith, produced various types of clocks, and repaired watches and jewelry.
+Cole was active in local affairs, serving on the committee to build a new church and acting as a trustee for the local savings bank.
+He served ten years as secretary of the Masonic lodge, thirteen years as town clerk, and two years in the State legislature.
+According to the Town History, Charles Dennett crafted the cases for Cole's clocks.